Ahmed Ali Akbar (journalist): Career

 In 2022, Akbar won a James Beard Foundation Journalism Award for Feature Reporting for his story "Inside the Secretive, Semi-Illicit, High Stakes World of WhatsApp Mango Importing".
 The story followed on a two-part podcast episode he had made on the subject for America's Test Kitchen.

 In November 2022, he began hosting Radiolingo, a podcast from Crooked Media and Duolingo.

+In 2026, Akbar won a James Beard Foundation Foodways Award for his Chicago Tribune article on bean pies.

 Personal life

 Akbar moved to New York in 2014.
-He is married.